faenrandir/a_careful_examination/content/documents/polygamy/denials/brotherton-irony.md

 I'm unaware of anyone ever apologizing to Martha Brotherton.

 [^hales]: Hales indicated that at least the general contours of the affidavit were believable since it was consistent with the proposition pattern that would emerge.
-In another communication he indicated that we don't know how much of Brotherton's affidavit is accurate (which seems fair to say) but {{ link(text="he did not respond for clarification", path="/response-to-smoot-believing-women/") }} on _how_ Martha's affidavit may have been inaccurate.
+In another communication he indicated that we don't know how much of Brotherton's affidavit is accurate (which seems fair to say) but [he did not respond for clarification](/response-to-smoot-believing-women/) on _how_ Martha's affidavit may have been inaccurate.
 In general, Martha's affidavit exhibits a level of restraint and lack of embellishment that is not consistent with much of the rest of Bennett's work, so I also think we have little reason to doubt the basic outline of the story.
 Regardless, the main point of her affidavit was that she was propositioned to take part in a polygamous marriage, and there is little reason to doubt that this actually occurred.